rocket-pool/RPIPs/RPIPs/RPIP-72.md

 Note: as this is procedural, there is no associated sentiment poll.

 ### Stake and dissolve
 Making `stake` and `dissolve` permissionless aligns with the pDAO charter's values.
 Further, it is a simpler design than the earlier designs that required 2 or 3 transactions by the Node Operator.
 See [discord](https://discord.com/channels/405159462932971535/1215788197842255972/1353984953766907954) for detailed discussion that led to this design.
+Note that there is no on-chain reward for the permissionless call; for scope and flexibility reasons this was left off to allow for funding as desired without contract changes (as an example, there could be a GMC bounty that pays out based on 30th percentile gas cost in the last day).

 Note: as this was previously noted in ["Still To Ratify Prior to Saturn 1](./RPIP-49.md#still-to-ratify-prior-to-saturn-1), there is no associated sentiment poll.